 A Customer Relationship Management (CRM) System - A CRM is essential for a few different reasons.
 First, this is your database of record for customers and prospective customers.
 Yes, I understand most companies have a database for accounting purposes, but you must have one for sales and marketing purposes.
 Salesforce.com is probably the most prevalent CRM in manufacturing.
 If you are one of those companies where your sales folks keep their super-secret spreadsheet of customers and prospective customers, please, please stop that practice and get a proper CRM.
 That one step alone will launch your business into a higher growth rate.
 Ultimately, when you have a modern revenue-producing marketing function in place, you will want to be able to track marketing spend and return on investment.
 You will need a CRM that tracks opportunities to close to accomplish a return on investment for marketing spend.

 An Email Service Provider (ESP) - The primary tool you will use to engage with your target audience is email.
 Do not use Microsoft Outlook as your email tool.
 Outlook is great for one-on-one communicating, but it is not equipped for mass email sending and tracking.
 If you use it that way, you will damage your email reputation and end up on a slew of blacklists that prevent your emails from getting through firewalls.
 An email service provider is specially designed for email marketing.
 It has built-in safeguards and manages your unsubscribe list and bounce lists.
-Some of the more popular ESPs are Constant Contact, MailChimp, and Emma.
+Some of the more popular ESPs are Constant Contact and MailChimp.